-Date: 5/13/2024
+Date: 5/13/2025

 New York Farm Bureau, the state's largest agricultural advocacy organization, respectfully requests your opposition to the above referenced legislation.
-This legislation seeks to regulate high temperature in indoor and outdoor worksites by setting impractical standards for agricultural settings.
+This legislation seeks to regulate certain temperatures in outdoor work areas by setting impractical standards for agricultural settings.

 Food production must take place on a daily basis, and farmers, and their employees work outside in all types of weather throughout the year.
 In fact, during times of extreme temperatures, farmers consistently ratchet back employee exposure to elements to protect worker safety.
 In all cases, no matter what the weather, farmers provide drinking water as a course of doing business.

-The heat and cold thresholds put forward in the legislation are not simply unrealistic based solely on temperature alone.
+The heat thresholds put forward in the legislation are simply unrealistic based solely on temperature alone.
 In many cases, in New York, 80-degree weather is simply seen as a nice summer day and great working conditions.
-Likewise, a 60-degree day can be very comfortable, especially when doing physical activity.
 This legislation fails to take into consideration other weather conditions, like humidity, cloud cover, or windchill that can dramatically impact worker comfort.
 More data is definitely needed to justify these thresholds.